cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 * we need to evaluate the effect of transaction sizes as well.
 * the mempool never got completely empty on some nodes
 * 5 minute interval to clean up the mempool. heights continue to happen, with vote extensions.
+* if the mempool size drops quickly, why is the memory slow to empty?
+Slow GC?

 ### Results